Woodworm is a common issue that can eventually result in timber framework and floors needing to be replaced as a result of an infestation.

 Other species may warrant a gel treatment that is injected into the timber and spread across the surface of the material.
 You can find more information on how we treat woodworm infestations on our services page.

-If you suspect that there may be a woodworm problem in your home, please call our team of professionals on 0208 535 7536 today for more information or to book a free property survey.
+If you suspect that there may be a woodworm problem in your home, please call our team of professionals on 0208 535 7536 today for more information or to book a property survey.